DJV22/Hound_PVE/README.md

      - change dns domain setting to local from default lan
 ---------------------------------------------------------------

-6. mediaserver Creation 04/06/25
+6. fileserver Creation 04/06/25
    - DownnloadLXC Fileserver template
    - create container using the following settings
-      - hostname = "mediaserver",
+      - hostname = "fileserver",
       - 32GB storage, 2 cores, 2048 mem, 1024 swap
    - Start the fileserver container to create it and completed the install
       - follow prompts